Ivana Popović

 Ivana Popović (Ивана Поповић; born 20 February 1989) is a Serbian publisher, entrepreneur, and politician.
-She has served two terms in the National Assembly of Serbia as a member of the Serbian Progressive Party (Srpska napredna stranka, SNS).
+She has served two terms in the Serbian national assembly and is now a state secretary in the ministry of agriculture, forestry, and water management.
+Popović is a member of the Serbian Progressive Party (SNS).

 Early life and private career

 Popović was born in Belgrade, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
 She holds a bachelor's degree as an economist and has been the marketing manager of the journals Ona and Černogorija.
-She is now based at her family's property in Kržava, in the Krupanj municipality of western Serbia, and is the founder of the Džemara company, which specializes in jams and produces sauces, spices, and other food products.
+After the start of her professional career, she moved to her family's farm at Kržava in the Krupanj municipality and founded the Džemara company, which specializes in jams and also produces sauces, spices, and other food products.
 She was awarded the cup for innovation in agribusiness at the 86th Annual Agricultural Fair in Novi Sad in 2019.

 Politician

-Parliamentarian
+Parliamentarian and state secretary

-Popović was given the fifth position on the Progressive Party's Aleksandar Vučić — For Our Children list in the 2020 Serbian parliamentary election.
-This was tantamount to election, and she was indeed elected when the list won a landslide majority with 188 out of 250 mandates.
+Popović was given the fifth position on the Progressive Party's For Our Children electoral list in the 2020 Serbian parliamentary election.
+This was tantamount to election, and she was indeed elected when the list won a landslide majority victory with 188 out of 250 mandates.
 During the campaign, she said that her priorities would be small entrepreneurs, youth issues, and ensuring youth have a reason to remain in Serbia.